Grebe: Parasitology

-249 species of parasitic worms have been known to parasitized the intestinal region of grebes.
-The amabiliids are a family of cyclophyllid cestodes that are nearly grebe specialists, with 28 of the 29 that infect the intestines.
-The life cycle of these tapeworms begins when eggs are passed through the feces, where they are picked by the intermediate host which include corixid bugs and the nymphs of Odonata.
-These aquatic insects would eventually be consumed by grebes where the lifecycle would repeat again.
-Another grebe specialist family of internal parasites are the Dioecocestidae.
-Other families such as Echinostomatidae and Hymenolepididae also contained several cestode species that are grebe specialists, though other species in those families have infect other waterbird lineages.
+Two hundred forty-nine species of parasitic worms have been known to parasitize the intestinal region of grebes.
+The amabiliids are a family of cyclophyllid cestodes that are almost all grebe specialists.
+The life cycle of these tapeworms begins when eggs are passed through the feces, where they are picked up by intermediate hosts, which include corixid bugs and the nymphs of Odonata.
+These aquatic insects are eventually consumed by grebes, where the lifecycle begins again.
+Another grebe specialist family of internal parasites is the Dioecocestidae.
+Other families, such as Echinostomatidae and Hymenolepididae, also contain several cestode species that are grebe specialists.

-The prominent external parasites are the lice of the clade Ischnocera with several genera and species are known to parasitized grebes and other waterbirds.
-One genus of these lice Aquanirmus is the only one that is a grebe specialist.
-Another major group are the two mites of the families Rhinonyssidae and Ereynetidae infect the nasal passages of grebes where the rhinonyssids move slowly in the mucus membranes drinking blood, while the ereynetids live on the surface.
+The prominent external parasites of grebes are the lice of the clade Ischnocera.
+One genus of these lice, Aquanirmus, is the only one that is a grebe specialist.
+Another major group of parasites is the two mites of the families Rhinonyssidae and Ereynetidae; these infect the nasal passages of grebes.
+The rhinonyssids move slowly in the mucous membranes, drinking blood, while the ereynetids live on the surface.
 Various lineages of feather mites of the clade Analgoidea have evolved to occupy different sections of the feather.
-There is a leech, the genus Theromyzon ("duck leeches") that tends to feed in the nasal cavities of waterbirds in general including grebes.
+Theromyzon ("duck leeches") tend to feed in the nasal cavities of waterbirds in general, including grebes.

 Conservation

-Thirty percent of the total extant species are considered to be threaten species by the IUCN.
-The handful of critically endangered and extinct species of grebe are those of lake endemics and nearly all of them are or were flightless.
-The extinct species consists of the Alaotra grebe (T. rufolavatus), the Atitlán grebe, and the Colombian grebe (P. andinus).
-These species went extinct due to anthropogenic changes, such as habitat loss, the introduction of invasive predatory fishes, and the usage of fishing nets that tangled birds in the lakes they once existed in.
-These are the same issues along with climate change that are happening to the Colombian grebe's closest relatives, the Junin grebe and hooded grebe (P. gallardoi).
+Thirty percent of the total extant species are considered threatened by the IUCN.
+The handful of critically endangered and extinct species of grebe are lake endemics, and nearly all of them are or were flightless.
+The three recently extinct species consist of the Alaotra grebe, the Atitlán grebe, and the Colombian grebe.
+These species went extinct due to anthropogenic changes, such as habitat loss, the introduction of invasive predatory fishes, and the use of fishing nets that tangled birds in the lakes where they once existed.
+Similar issues are befalling the Colombian grebe's closest relatives, the Junin grebe and hooded grebe, along with climate change.